gilzoide/unity-update-manager/README.md

 # Update Manager
-Simple Update Manager pattern for Unity + simple to use Jobified Update for `MonoBehaviour`s and pure C# classes alike.
+Simple to use Update Manager pattern for Unity + Jobified Update for `MonoBehaviour`s and pure C# classes alike.

 Using these may improve your game's CPU usage if you have thousands of objects updating every frame.